How to Watch the 2028 Olympic Games in Long Beach

 POP-UPS & HOSPITALITY HOUSES

-Beyond the gaming events, people in Long Beach will have the chance to visit pop-ups and hospitality centers hosted by nations from around the world.
+Beyond the gaming events, people in Long Beach will have the chance to visit pop-ups and hospitality houses hosted by nations from around the world.
 The Hellenic Olympic Committee has selected Long Beach as the location for Greece’s Team House for the 2028 Olympic and Paralympic Games.
 The Hellenic Olympic House will be located at the Assumption of the Blessed Virgin Mary Greek Orthodox Church and will host exhibits and events, including the opportunity to meet Olympic athletes.
 Denmark has also selected Long Beach for its national hospitality house and will bring their training ship DANMARK to dock at Rainbow Harbor.
 House of Denmark will be located at The Westin on Ocean Boulevard and will be a high-performance location offering sports medicine, recovery, nutrition, and mental health support to athletes.
+Most recently, Ireland announced that its Irish Olympic House will be headquartered at Ovation Square in Downtown Long Beach.

 Sports Bars in Long Beach